oconnor663/jacko.io/posts/async_intro.md

 ```

 This also doesn't work!
 What we're seeing is that futures don't do any work "in
-the background".[^tasks] Instead, they do their work when we `.await` them, and
+the background".[^tasks] Instead, they do their work when we `.await` them.
+If
-if we `.await` them one-at-a-time, they do their work one-at-a-time.
+we `.await` them one-at-a-time, they do their work one-at-a-time.
 Somehow
-`join_all` was helping us await all of them at once.
+`join_all` was helping us `.await` all of them together.

 [^tasks]: "Tasks" are futures that run in the background.
 We'll get to tasks in
     [Part Two].

 [Part Two]: async_tasks.html

-So, we've built up quite a big pile of mysteries here.
-Let's start solving
+We've built up quite a pile of mysteries here.
+Let's get started solving them.
-them.

 ---